 Before making a financial commitment, many condo buyers in Thailand decide to discuss their options with a lawyer.

 Lawyers can help explain the legalities of buying a condo and do background checks on the seller or building.
 In my case, the condo was part of a building owned by a large company, so I didn’t feel like I needed to do any background checks.
 I did get a lawyer to run through the contract with my girlfriend and everything was above board and as explained to me previously.
-The local lawyer such as Pongkarn Khunphasee gave a free consultation for the first time and then charged 2,000 Baht for an hour consultation.
+If you need help finding a lawyer, I can put you in touch with a lawyer I feel comfortable recommending.

 A little later in this article I will run you through the process of transferring the condo to your name.
 You might consider using a lawyer so to avoid any problems or the seller trying to pull a fast one and make you pay fees that aren’t your responsibility.

 During Buying Process / Construction